 Our control console includes a universal graphic user interface, control system software and high voltage electronics.
 All CoolGlide systems, GenesisPlus, Excel V and some models of the Xeo platform, include our laser module which consists of electronics, a visible aiming beam, a focusing lens, and an Nd:YAG and/or flashlamp laser that functions at wavelengths that permit penetration over a wide range of depths and is effective across all skin types.
 The interface allows the practitioner to set the appropriate laser or flashlamp parameters for each procedure through a user-friendly format.
 The control system software ensures that the operator's instructions are properly communicated from the graphic user interface to the other components within the system.
 Our high voltage electronics produce over 10,000 watts of peak laser energy, which permits therapeutic effects at short pulse durations.
 Our Solera console platform comes in two configurations-Opus and Titan-both of which include a universal graphic user interface, control system software and high voltage electronics.
-The Solera Opus console is designed specifically to drive our flashlamp hand pieces while the Solera Titan console is designed specifically to drive our flashlamp hand pieces while the Solera Titan console is designed specifically to user interface to the other components within the system and includes real-time calibration to control the output energy as the pulse is delivered during the treatment.
+The Solera Opus console is designed specifically to drive our flashlamp hand pieces while the Solera Titan console is designed specifically to drive the Titan hand pieces.
+The control system software is designed to ensure that the operator's instructions are properly communicated from the graphical user interface to the other components within the system and includes real-time calibration to control the output energy as the pulse is delivered during the treatment.